-When you empty trash in OS X, the files inside aren’t actually erased.
+When you empty trash in macOS, the files inside aren’t actually erased.
 The space they occupied is marked by the system as available for overwriting, but the files themselves remain on your drive until they’re overwritten by something else.
 This means if someone wanted to recover deleted files with special software, they have a chance to succeed, although it’s a tedious process.
 This is where the secure empty trash feature comes in.

 When you empty trash securely, the system writes a series of ones and zeroes over the file you’ve deleted, making it impossible to recover.
 This feature was an option in OS X until the release of El Capitan, when Apple removed it.
-Here’s why that happened.

-How to secure empty trash in OS X El Capitan
+How to secure empty Trash

 Before we begin, a note.
 You can make a mess of things with Apple’s Terminal.
 It’s crucial to understand the commands and type them without errors.
 If you start to sweat a bit just reading this, move on.
 There are alternatives.
 Otherwise, here we go.

 Multiple trash bins?
 Yes!
 For example, Photos has its very own trash.
 When you delete an image from Apple’s Photos app, it’s actually moved to the Photos trash.
 You won’t see it in your desktop trash can.
 The same goes for Mail, Aperture, external drives and more.
 Even if you forget about theses bins, CleanMyMac does not.
-So, let’s take a closer look at how you can empty all the trash bins securely with CleanMyMac 3.
+So, let’s take a closer look at how you can empty all the trash bins securely with CleanMyMac X.

 Once CleanMyMac is running, click the “Trash Bins” icon on the left hand side, and then hit Scan.
-CleanMyMac 3 browses all the trash bins on your drive and in your apps, finds everything that can be securely removed, and shows you a list of what it has found.
+CleanMyMac X browses all the trash bins on your drive and in your apps, finds everything that can be securely removed, and shows you a list of what it has found.